 This paper examines the impact of coalitions on the economic costs of the 2012 Iran and 2014 Russia sanctions.
-By estimating and simulating a quantitative general equilibrium trade model under different coalition set-ups, we (i) dissect welfare losses for sanction-senders and target; (ii) compare prospective coalition partners and; (iii) provide bounds for the sanctions potential — the maximum welfare change attainable — when sanctions are scaled vertically, i.e. across sectors up to an embargo, or horizontally, i.e. across countries up to a global regime.
-To gauge the significance of simulation outcomes, we implement a Bayesian bootstrap procedure that generates confidence bands.
+By estimating and simulating a quantitative general equilibrium trade model under different coalition setups, we (i) dissect welfare losses for sanctions senders and target; (ii) compare prospective coalition partners; (iii) investigate ``optimal'' coalitions that maximise payoff from sanctions; (iv) provide bounds for sanctions potential, i.e.\ the maximum welfare change attainable when sanctions are scaled vertically up to an embargo, and horizontally up to a global regime.
+Relative to unilateral action, we find that coalitions magnify welfare losses imposed while their impact on domestic welfare loss incurred depends on the design and sectoral dimension of sanctions.
+Hypothetical cooperation of large developing economies such as China additionally raises the deterrent force of coalitions.
+Additionally, we quantify transfers that equalise welfare losses across coalition members to further demonstrate asymmetries in the relative economic burden of sanctions.
+In all scenarios, we implement a novel Bayesian bootstrap procedure that generates confidence bands for simulation outcomes.